What to know about asthma, COPD, and how they may overlap

 What are asthma and COPD?

 These symptoms become especially severe during asthma attacks.
-Asthma attacks may be brought on by a number of triggers such as allergies, exercise, irritating fragrances and lung infections.
-Attacks can be life threatening, but they’re usually treatable at home with rescue inhalers like albuterol.
+Asthma attacks may be brought on by triggers such as allergies, exercise, irritating fragrances, poor air quality, and lung infections.
+Attacks can be life-threatening, but they’re usually treatable at home with rescue inhalers like albuterol.

-“COPD is a group of chronic lung diseases, which are almost always caused by smoking and don’t typically appear until after age 40.
+“COPD is a group of chronic lung diseases, which are often caused by smoking and don’t typically appear until after age 40.
 These diseases include chronic bronchitis and emphysema,” says Roy.

 • Chronic bronchitis is an ongoing cough, which produces large amounts of mucous.

 There are treatments for COPD, but there’s no known cure.
-Many of the same triggers that cause asthma attacks could also lead to COPD exacerbations, or symptom flare-ups.
-Exacerbations can be serious and require a hospital stay; with each flare, COPD tends to become a little worse.
+Many of the same triggers that cause asthma attacks could also lead to COPD exacerbations, also known as symptom flare-ups.
+Exacerbations can be serious and require a hospital stay.
+With each flare, COPD tends to become a little worse.

 Are COPD and asthma diagnosed the same way?

 Some of the same tests are used to diagnose both asthma and COPD.
-For example, your lung specialist will ask about your symptoms, listen to your heart and lungs and have you to complete a pulmonary function test (PFT).
+For example, your lung specialist will ask about your symptoms, listen to your heart and lungs, and have you complete a pulmonary function test (PFT).

 A PFT involves taking a deep breath, and then exhaling as long and hard as you can into a special tube.
 The tube is attached to a computer, which measures your lung strength and capacity, or the amount of air you’re able to exhale.
-If you don’t score well on your PFT, your doctor will give you an inhaled medication to help open up your airways, and then let you redo the test.
+If your PFT score suggests lung issues, your healthcare provider (HCP) will give you an inhaled medication to help open up your airways, and then ask you to redo the test.
 People with asthma typically score better after taking the medication, while those with COPD show little or no improvement.

-Your lung specialist may also order blood tests, as well as a chest X-ray to determine if another condition like pneumonia could be causing your symptoms.
+Your lung specialist may also do blood tests, as well as a chest X-ray, to determine if another condition like pneumonia could be causing your symptoms.

 Are both conditions preventable?

-COPD is largely preventable since smoking causes 80 percent of cases.
+COPD is largely preventable since smoking causes about 75 percent of cases.
 You can’t prevent asthma, but you can limit the number of attacks you experience by:

 • Avoiding triggers